AkhilSharma90/Armur-Tutorials/content/docs/OWASP ZAP/OWASP ZAP/introduction_to_zap.md

 ---
-title: "OWASP ZAP"
+title: " What is OWASP ZAP?"
 description: "Learn more about OWASP ZAP"
 icon: "code"
 draft: false
 ---

-# What is OWASP ZAP?

 OWASP ZAP is a powerful penetration testing tool designed to help developers and security professionals detect and find vulnerabilities in web applications.
 It offers multiple security functions, including: